sbanerjee1776/CourseProject-Samsung/CodeBook.md

 * Any variables that contain the word "mean" or "std" are extracted from the feature names
-* The original data set is subsetted using these columns to get only those columns that contain either a mean or standard deviation
+* The original data set is subsetted using these columns to get only those columns that contain either a mean or std (standard deviation) in their name.
 * The activity labels are converted into labeled factors from the activity_labels.txt file

 * The column names in this data frame is then filtered to make the variable names meaningful using sub()